 A: The base formula for all the products is the same.
 The Heavy weight simply contains more fiber.
 Heavy Weight WeedGuard is 54% heavier than Standard Weight; EcoMulch Standard Weight is 13% heavier than standard weight WeedGuard.
 GeoMulch is 33% heavier than standard weight WeedGuard

 A: Look and functionality!
-WeedGuardPlus is a dark color to be aesthetically appealing as a landscape mulch and to warm the soil in home gardening and production agriculture.
-This darker color can absorb sunlight and convert that light to heat — warming the soil and aiding earlier plant development.
+WeedGuardPlus is darker brown, WeedGuard-Earthtone and WeedGuard-Black have a color to be aesthetically appealing as a landscape mulch and to warm the soil in home gardening and production agriculture.
+This darker colors can absorb sunlight and convert that light to heat — warming the soil and aiding earlier plant development.

 Q: Why is EcoMulch (Earthtone) light brown in color?

-A: EcoMulch is more of a lighter brown earthtone color as it is made from lighter brown reclaimed corrugated box cuttings (Strong fiber).
+A: EcoMulch is more of a lighter brown Earthtone color, contains no colorant and is made from lighter brown reclaimed corrugated box cuttings (Strong fiber).

 Q: Why is GeoMulch black in color?

-A: GeoMulch is black in color as it is made from brown reclaimed corrugated box cuttings (Strong fiber) and has carbon black (like charcoal/bio-char) in it.
+A: WeedGuard-Black aka GeoMulch is black in color as it is made from brown reclaimed corrugated box cuttings (Strong fiber) and we add carbon black.
 This black color is extra good at absorbing radiant heat and warming the soil below, aiding early plant establishment.

 Q: How thick is the material?

 A: WeedGuardPlus and EcoMulch Standard Weights are about as thick as a business card, but of course more pliable.
 The Heavy Weight grades are about twice as heavy and twice as strong and typically decompose more slowly.